ironexdev/ent-stack/README.md

 - The stack leverages <a href="https://trpc.io" target="_blank">TRPC</a> to create a type-safe bridge between the frontend and backend.
 This ensures that your IDE automatically provides type hints and autocompletion for API endpoints, eliminating the need for manual type definitions.

-🌐 **Translations and Routing (i18n)**

-  - A custom, lightweight solution handles localization using standalone functions that use <a href="https://unicode-org.github.io/icu/userguide/format_parse/messages" target="_blank">ICU message syntax</a>.
-  - Translation functions can be used anywhere in the stack (both backend and frontend).
-  - The stack includes two scripts for message import and export.
-  - Frontend routes are fully translatable, defined in standalone .ts file, and dynamically evaluated at runtime through <a href="https://nextjs.org" target="_blank">Next.js</a> middleware.
+⚙️ **Environment and Configuration**

+- Leverages <a href="https://env.t3.gg" target="_blank">T3 Env</a> type-safe environment variables validation in both backend and frontend
+- Contains Shared configuration file `shared-config.ts` that is extended by both Backend `backend-config.ts` and Frontend `frontend-config.ts` files for feature-focused settings

+🛢️ **Database**

+- The backend uses <a href="https://orm.drizzle.team/" target="_blank">Drizzle ORM</a> for interacting with a <a href="https://www.mysql.com" target="_blank">MySQL</a> database, providing a type-safe and developer-friendly API.
+- It also contains <a href="https://docs.docker.com/reference/cli/docker/#option-types" target="_blank">Docker</a> Image and a script `bin/docker/run-local-db.sh` to run the database locally.

-🔒 **Authentication & Authorization**
+🔒 **Authentication and Authorization**

 - The stack provides passwordless registration and login through short verification PINs, secure JWT access tokens, and UUID-based refresh tokens.
 Additionally, frontend routes can be marked as protected in `routes.ts`, restricting them to authenticated users - this is evaluated in `middleware.ts`.

-⚙️ **Environment & Configuration**

-- Leverages <a href="https://env.t3.gg" target="_blank">T3 Env</a> type-safe environment variables validation in both backend and frontend
-- Contains Shared configuration file `shared-config.ts` that is extended by both Backend `backend-config.ts` and Frontend `frontend-config.ts` files for feature-focused settings

-🪵 **Logging**

-- The stack employs <a href="https://getpino.io" target="_blank">Pino</a> for lightweight and efficient logging across both backend and frontend.
-Its simple API and minimal overhead ensure clear, structured logs without impacting performance.

-🪲 **Error Handling and Validation**
+🪲 **Validation and Error Handling**

 - The stack uses <a href="https://zod.dev" target="_blank">Zod</a> for consistent input validation across the frontend and backend, integrated with <a href="https://trpc.io" target="_blank">TRPC</a> for type-safe error management.
 - Input is sanitized to prevent injection attacks.